input-output-hk/cardano-shell/CONTRIBUTING.md

 We maintain all work items in Github issues arranged in milestones.
 We use `ZenHub` to track the progress of the milestone epics/issues and they can be seen on the `ZenHub` board.

-Work items are selected weekly into the *Selected* column of the kanban board.
+New work items are selected when an issues/epic is completed into the *Backlog* column of the kanban board.
 These are the items that following the grand plan will be worked on during the current week.

 ```